sahilbadyal/language-detection-speech-using-dnn/README.md

-# Specch language identification with deep learning in tensorflow:
+# Speech language identification with deep learning using Tensorflow:

 This work is tensorflow implementation of work by [By Hrayr Harutyunyan and Hrant Khachatrian](http://yerevann.github.io/2016/06/26/combining-cnn-and-rnn-for-spoken-language-identification/).
 Though this is written to classify data into English, Hindi and Others.
 This can easily be extended for original 176 languages.